AHMAD-KING/ExpressJS_BlogPageClone/README.md

 # ExpressJS_FacebookClone
-Creating a Facebook clone which the user can post and view and delete his posts
+Creating a Facebook clone in which the user can post, view and delete his posts (using local memory, without using any databases)